lorin/systems-reading/README.md

   surprises
-* system has some ability to recognize when it's adequate to continue the plan, to continue to work in the usual way, and when it is not adequate to continue on, given the demands,c hanges and context ongoing or upcoming.
+* system has some ability to recognize when it's adequate to continue the plan, to continue to work in the usual way, and when it is not adequate to continue on, given the demands, changes and context ongoing or upcoming.
 * resilient performance depends on the ability to adapt outside of the standard plans as thse inevitably break down.
 * All organizations are adaptive systems, consist of a network of adaptive